Lxtharia/minegrub-theme/README.md

 - im no linux expert, thats why i explain it so thoroughly, for other newbies :>
 - i use arch btw
 - i hope u like it, cause i sure do lmao

+#### Thanks to
+- https://github.com/toboot for giving me this wonderful idea!
+- the internet for giving me wisdom lmao

 Font downloaded from https://www.fontspace.com/minecraft-font-f28180 and used for non commercial use.